Josh Jung Player Props: Rangers vs. Blue Jays

 Josh Jung At The Plate

-- Jung has 72 hits, which is tops among Texas hitters this season, while batting .279 with 28 extra-base hits.
+- Jung leads Texas in total hits (73) this season while batting .280 with 29 extra-base hits.

-- Among the qualified hitters in MLB action, he ranks 39th in batting average, 74th in on-base percentage, and 27th in slugging.
+- Among qualified batters, he ranks 38th in batting average, while his on-base percentage ranks 72nd and he is 19th in slugging.

-- Jung has picked up a hit in 72.7% of his 66 games this season, with at least two hits in 30.3% of those games.
+- Jung has picked up a hit in 49 of 67 games this season, with multiple hits 20 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.